 I don’t want to understate the issues that pornography can cause in relationships.
 If not handled properly, pornography can destroy the best relationships and create painful rifts between partners.
 It is important to have open and honest communication.

-I needed to be with someone who would have the hard conversations with me, and this man talks to me.
+I needed to be with someone who would have hard conversations with me, and this man talked to me.
 He lets me in.
-When he told me about his problem, I could feel his pain, how much he didn’t want porn in his life and how much he was willing to fight to have a loving, healthy relationship.
+When he told me about his problem, I could feel his pain, how much he didn’t want porn in his life, and how much he was willing to fight to have a loving, healthy relationship.
 He is a fighter, so I have chosen to fight with him.

 3. People are not defined by pornography.

 As damaging as pornography is, struggling with it does not define you.
 People are so much more complex than that.
 Frequently, people who watch porn do it to cope with painful things in their lives.
 In my experience, a lot of people feel trapped in this habit.
-They feel unworthy of anyone’s love; when in fact they are kind, loving, compassionate, loveable people.
+They feel unworthy of anyone’s love when, in fact, they are kind, loving, compassionate, and loveable people.
 They are human beings with unique stories who deserve to be heard.

-Seeing how hard this man is trying to fight something that has negatively affected him for the majority of his life tells me a lot about him.
-It tells me that he doesn’t give up, no matter how hard things get.
+Seeing how hard this man is trying to fight something that has negatively affected him for most of his life tells me a lot about him.
+It tells me he doesn’t give up, no matter how hard things get.
 It tells me that he understands the importance of love and is willing to fight for it.
-And the fact that he is willing to tell me about all of this, especially when he knows how hurt I’ve been by this in the past, tells me that he is brave and will be honest with me even if it risks everything.
+The fact that he is willing to tell me about all of this, especially when he knows how hurt I’ve been by this in the past, tells me that he is brave and will be honest with me even if it risks everything.

 4. There’s no such thing as a perfect partner.

 Porn kills love.
-That is not a statement that should make anyone feel shame, because shame also kills love—mainly self-love.
-Shame is destructive and tears down any progress a person can make towards recovery.
+That statement should not make anyone feel shame because shame also kills love—mainly self-love.
+Shame is destructive and tears down any progress a person can make toward recovery.

 I have found that when someone you love is struggling with porn and keeps making the same mistakes over and over again, it can be so easy to slip into a mindset where you feel like they are the villain and you are the hero, trying to help them change.
 But in reality, I was just as flawed.
 I made just as many mistakes.
 This man that I am considering beginning a relationship with is taking as much of a chance on me as I would be taking a chance on him.